nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 We see some new concepts here, the first is the path which has a variable in it delineated by `{study_id}` where we would want the `study_id` to go.
 Paired with this we add an entry into the `parameters` array and state the same name `study_id` is `in: path` referring to this path-style variable substitution.

-Parameters can be added in other places as well, google, for instance, describes searches like so: `https://www.google.com/search?q=smartapi&sourceid=chrome&ie=UTF-8`, the `?q=...&sourceid=...` are referred to as query parameters and they are in the form: `?{name}={value}&{name}={value}&...`.
+Parameters can be added in other places as well.
+Google, for instance, describes searches like so: `https://www.google.com/search?q=smartapi&sourceid=chrome&ie=UTF-8`, the `?q=...&sourceid=...` are referred to as query parameters and they are in the form: `?{name}={value}&{name}={value}&...`.
 You could describe these in OpenAPI as well by using `in: query`.

 In the case of a `POST` you might use, `in: body` referring to the content you send with your request.

-Again, each of these parameters is validatable with JSONSchema, in our current example, we've used a JSONSchema pattern to constrain the type of string acceptable by the endpoint, in the case of a body, it could be an elaborate JSON object such as our response schema.
+Again, every parameters is validatable with JSONSchema.
+In our current example, we have used a JSONSchema pattern to constrain the type of string acceptable by the endpoint.
+In the case of a body, it could be an elaborate JSON object such as our response schema.

-Finally, we've included an `example` which will help developers with rapid testing of endpoints given valid examples.
+Finally, we have included an `example` which will help developers with rapid testing of endpoints given valid examples.
 Using this example, we can use our OpenAPI Editor to trigger a new request:

 <div><img src="../fair-api-images/ss2.png" width="750px" style="padding:1px;border:thin solid black;"/></div>